There are three distinct categories of streets/roads within the Town of Maggie Valley’s Limits

 - Streets that possess more than four dwelling units

-Home/property owners associations that would like to receive snow plowing and deicing services from the Town must submit a complete request application by May 1.
+Home/Property Owners associations that would like to receive snow plowing and deicing services from the Town must submit a complete request application by May 1.
 This annual application will be reviewed based upon the conditions that exist each year on your particular street by the Town Manager and Public Works Director.
 You will be notified of your street’s acceptance into the service program by the Town Manager by July 1.
 Requests submitted for private driveways, parking lots and individual residences will not be considered.
-The following private streets have been accepted into the snow and ice removal service:
+The following private streets have been accepted into the snow and ice removal service for winter 2019-2020:

 |Old Still Road to the Gate||Spy Rock Road||Constitution Avenue||Stoney Ridge|